disha-cha/6.1010/README.md

 # 6.1010
-Code from labs for course 6.1010 at MIT, Fundamentals of Programming
+Code from labs for course 6.1010 at MIT, Fundamentals of Programming (Spring 2023)